awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ### Remove tags from event notifications<a name="deregister-tags"></a>

-You can remove tags from event notifications using one of the following methods\.
+You can remove tags from event notifications by using one of the following methods\.

 ------
 #### [ New console ]